leonp/jekyll-tachyons/README.md

 - Inlines styles
 - Minimises HTML

 You can choose which Tachyons modules to include in your styles by adding them to or removing them from the `_includes\style.scss` file.
 Or, simply keep the full list and comment out any you don't want.

 The Tachyons modules live in the `_sass` directory, along with 2 additional SASS files:

 - `_c.scss`, which includes any additional user styles (I normally precede these with a '-c' to distinguish them from Tachyons selectors)
 - `_variables.scss`, which includes any variables you want to refer to in `_c.scss`

+## Media queries

+Tachyons is mobile first, i.e. media query breakpoints are only applied as the screen width increases.
+Default styles are applied to all screen widths.

+It uses three breakpoints, which can be applied to almost all tachyons selectors through the `selector-[breakpoint-shorthand]` syntax.
+For example, the `db` selector (`display: block`) can be employed in these ways:

+- `db` (default, applies to all screen widths)
+- `db-ns` (applies to medium and large screen widths)
+- `db-m` (applies to medium screen widths only)
+- `db-l` (applies to large screen widths and up only)

+You can define the ranges of `ns`, `m` and `l` in the `media-queries.scss` file by overriding the defaults after they've been declared.

 ## Import Order